algosup/2022-2023-project-2-factory-display-Project-4-group/Functionnal.md

 - Widgets for weather, news, etc. that will be updated on a regular basis
 - A login page the website to ensure that only authorized people can use it (there will only be 4 people who will have their access granted to the tool)
 - Planning messages for a given date (i.e Friday for Monday)
-- Draft system (you can start writing a message and finish writing it later)

 ## 3.3.
 Out Of Scope